FRRouting/frr/doc/user/ripd.rst

    `no router rip` command.
 RIP must be enabled before carrying out any of the RIP commands.

-.. clicmd:: no router rip

    Disable RIP.

 .. clicmd:: network NETWORK

-.. clicmd:: no network NETWORK

    Set the RIP enable interface by NETWORK.
 The interfaces which have addresses matching with NETWORK are enabled.